AnsTomy/Wander-Guide/README.md

-#  🌍 Wander Guide– Your Smart Travel Companion
+#  🛬 Wander Guide– Navigate the World Smarter

-**Wander Guide** is an all-in-one travel app built to simplify and enrich every journey.
-Whether you’re discovering hidden gems or planning a full itinerary, Wander Guide combines real-time updates, safety features, and a vibrant traveler community into one seamless experience.
+**Wander Guide** is your all-in-one travel app designed to simplify and enhance every journey.
+From uncovering hidden gems to organizing full itineraries, it brings together real-time updates, safety tools, and a dynamic traveler community—all in one seamless platform.

 ---

-## ✨ Features
+## 🔆 Features

-### 📍 Personalized Recommendations
+### 💬 Language Translator
-- Get suggestions for local food spots, attractions, and stays based on your interests and location.
+- Easily avail local services and can interact with locals

 ### 🚖 Real-Time Cab Tracking
 - Ensure your safety with live cab tracking.
 Share trip status with trusted contacts.